How to Fix a Leaky Wall-Mounted Faucet

 - The handles

-- The wall plate (if it's a tub or shower faucet)
+- The wall plate (for tub or shower faucets)

 For leaks from the spout:

-- Replace the O-rings or washers located inside the spout.
-These can wear out over time and cause leaks.
+- Replace worn O-rings or washers inside the spout.

-- Apply the plumber's tape to the threads of the spout and reattach it.
+- Apply plumber’s tape to spout threads before reattaching.

 For leaks from the handles: